For “Who Was St Maroun?” part I, see http://www.fryuhanna.com/2019/04/17/introducing-st-maroun/

 - The letters must have been in Greek.

 Now although there is a possibility that St Maroun did not speak Greek, but had someone write his letters to St John, the natural way to take this is to read it as meaning that St Maroun and he could correspond in the Greek language.
 This is more reason, then for seeing St Maroun as having been a bridge between the Syriac speaking people of the countryside and the Greek Christianity of the city of Antioch.
+It also shows how well connected St Maroun was, and how it was quite possible for this extraordinary hermit, living alone atop a mountain, to speak (or write) words which would be heard at the very ends of the Roman Empire.

 Therefore, two good witnesses to St Maroun have survived: one from another saint who knew him personally, and one from an important bishop and writer who knew him from first-hand hearsay (i.e. he knew James, and perhaps others, who had personally known St Maroun).